qiyuxinlin/FusionRAG/README.md

 | DeepSeek-V2-Lite-q4_k_m | 9.7G | 3G | 13G | 16G |

 <h3>Install</h3>
-Requirements:
+Some preparation:

-- CUDA 12.1 and above, if you didn't install yet, you may install from [here](https://developer.nvidia.com/cuda-downloads).
+- CUDA 12.1 and above, if you didn't have it yet, you may install from [here](https://developer.nvidia.com/cuda-downloads).

   <!-- ```
   export PATH=/usr/local/cuda/bin:$PATH